 One of the most innovative and exciting areas of healthcare is the field of Regenerative medicine, which is the science of using specialized cells to not only reduce inflammation but also actually stimulate tissue healing and regeneration.
-At Beyer functional wellness we’re proud to offer to our patients three of the most innovative and effective regenerative medicine procedures available: Stem Cell Therapy, and Platelet Rich Plasma (PRP) Therapy.
+At Beyer Functional Wellness we’re proud to offer to our patients three of the most innovative and effective regenerative medicine procedures available: Stem Cell Therapy, Platelet Rich Plasma (PRP) Therapy, and Alpha-2-Macroglobulin.

 Below is an explanation of each, which will help you better understand which of these Regenerative Medicine options may be right for you.